 RESEARCH

-London School of Economics researcher choses Memory & Company as model for the future of dementia care.
+London School of Economics researcher selects Memory & Company as future model for dementia care

 “This is very much a place where you’d like to spend a day whether you have dementia or not, which is very much the point.”